Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 When the purchase of a coffee maker comes down to AeroPress vs. French press, you’ll find passionate advocates on both sides of the debate.

-If you’re trying to decide between the two, the most important difference may be capacity.
+If you’re trying to decide between the two, the most important difference for you may be their capacity.
 AeroPress brews only one cup at a time, while French press is available in a variety of sizes.
 If you’re brewing for more than one, AeroPress will require some repetition.

 Beyond that, there are substantial differences in brew time, characteristics of the coffee, and ease of cleaning.